lucaslazzaris/lucaslazzaris.github.io/_posts/2021-05-13-career-change.markdown

 read_time: 15 min
 ---

 Hi!
 Welcome to my blog.
-I’m Lucas Cercal and a big fan of games since six years old when my parents bought their first computer.
+I'm Lucas Cercal and a big fan of games since six years old when my parents bought their first computer.
 At the age of 17, I  faced that decision of a lifetime: my career.
 I chose to study Mechanical Engineering, not because I love any specific area, but because it presented a wide job market.

 During college, I liked most the thermodynamics field.
 So, I started working as an undergraduate student researcher in a renowned laboratory.
 My first work was with a fluid dynamics commercial code., which allowed me to include code written in C to extend the basic functionalities.
-That’s where my programming story starts.
+That's where my programming story starts.

 <div align="center">
   <img alt="Hello world with bug" style="width:300px" src="{{site.url}}/assets/img/career_change/helloworld.png"/>